trothr/chicory/keys/README.md

 ## Vet Your Keys

 This collection is a small subset and is entirely PGP public keys.
+(That is, while Chicory can use PKI certificates, no PKI certs are found here at this time.)

 Acquiring keys is well documented elsewhere.
 For PGP keys, understanding the Web of Trust is essential.